danieljonce/pwah/README.md

 1) Visit https://pwah.io and use the "Add to Home Screen" in iOS or Android to put a PWAH on your phone or tablet's homescreen.
 2) Exit your browser, find the shortcut you just placed on your device, open it, you will again see PWAH.
 3) Paste in a single page of HTML
-4) Click "View App"
+4) Click "Start"

 > [!TIP]
 > When generating your app code with your preferred LLM, use the phrases "Create as a single page of html" and "make it mobile friendly" or similar.

 # Try it
-Think of a name for your app, go to your device's browser and type in your-app-name.pwah.io
+Visit https://pwah.io and add it as a shortcut to your device's homescreen.

 ## Examples
 To try it out now, copy and paste one of these example web apps: